L00ka5z78/MegaAdsFront/README.md

 But it is, as it is.

 ### Tech stack:
-ExpressJs, Typescript, MySql database No frontend.
-Instead of this one use Express Handlebars to simulate it.
+ExpressJs, Typescript, MySql database, React.
+Testing with JEST.

 ### To run the project:
 Clone the  frontend repository: git clone https://github.com/L00ka5z78/MegaAdsFront